MetaMask/mm-docs-v2/snaps/reference/exports.md

 :::tip Does my snap need to have an RPC API?
 No, that's up to you!
-If your snap can do something useful without receiving and responding to JSON-RPC requests, then you can skip exporting `onRpcRequest`.
+If your snap can do something useful without receiving and responding to JSON-RPC requests, such as providing [transaction insights](#ontransaction), then you can skip exporting `onRpcRequest`.
 However, if you want to do something such as manage the user's keys for a particular protocol and create a dapp that sends transactions for that protocol via your snap, for example, you must specify an RPC API.